Tools and Materials

 Step 2: Fill In the Crack

 Add a thin layer of spackling compound to the crack using a putty knife and smooth it out.
-For wider cracks, cover with drywall tape first, then apply joint compound over the tape.
+For wide cracks, cover with drywall tape first and then apply joint compound over the tape.

 Step 3: Let It Dry

-Refer to the manufacturer’s instructions for drying times and allow the spackling and joint compound to dry according to those specifics.
+Refer to the manufacturer’s instructions for drying times and allow the spackling and joint compound to dry accordingly.

 Step 4: Sand